Kevin Toms. The original author of Football Manager. Founder of the Football Manager genre of computer games. Million selling games designer.

 I am also the author of Football Manager 2 plus the Expansion Kit, and Football Manager World Cup Edition.

-In addition I wrote Software Star, President and recent online games The New Zealand Football Championship management game, and I am now working on a Football Manager game for the iPhone.
+In addition I wrote Software Star, President and recent online games The New Zealand Football Championship management game, and I am now working on a rewrite of Football Manager for iOS and Android

 — which will soon be finished at last!!!